Center for Land-Based Learning

 Equity Statement

-CLBL values diversity in all of its forms, such as: gender, sexual orientation, age, disability (mental or physical), experience, economic status, industry, geographic location, or racial/ethnic and cultural heritage.
+CLBL values diversity in all of its forms, including gender, sexual orientation, age, ability, experience, economic status, industry, geographic location, or racial/ethnic and cultural heritage.
 Diversity enhances our ability to achieve our mission and vision by sustaining the quality of life for all people and the communities we serve.
 We celebrate the rich diversity of California and the world, and are committed to achieving diversity among our board, staff, and volunteers.

 Our commitment to diversity will: